andmarios/aislib/NOTES.md

 - Most frequent messages are types 1, 3, 4, 5, 18.
 We should decode all of them.
 Currently we decode 1, 3, 4 and 5.
 - Find out what ports' reports are.
 I think they announce when a ship arrives/leaves from port.
 - Found out how satellite can be used to capture all AIS.
+- Decode some Type 8 messages: 1-11, 1-31 (meteorological)
+- DONE: Decode Type 6 DAC-FIDs in order to have some stats.
+Though Type 6 mesages are very rare it seems.
+- DONE: Decode MMSI (includes country or other info as well)
+- DONE: Implement a generic router where we feed it messages and it returns message type and payload or error.
+- DONE: implement a parser for payloads spanning across 2 or more AIS messages. (tricky: variable length, out of order maybe, maybe we should expire if we don't receive all parts after some time)

+## Consider TODO

+These will take much time and maybe there should be some business plan before.
+In any case we will retain all data, so if in the future the need arises, we can decode them then.

-- Decode some Type 8 messages: 1-11, 1-31 (meteorological), Area Notice, Extended Static and Voyage Related Data, Route Information, etc
+- Decode some Type 8 messages: Area Notice, Extended Static and Voyage Related Data, Route Information, etc
 - Decode Type 9 messages: search and rescue aircrafts position report
 - Decode Type 12 messages: addressed safety related message
 - Decode Type 14 messages: broadcast safety related message
 - Decode Type 19 messages: Class B extended position report (something between type 18 and type 5)
 - Decode Type 21 messages: aid to navigation report
 - Decode Type 27 messages: long range Class A position reports
-- Decode Type 6 DAC-FIDs in order to have some stats.
-Though Type 6 mesages are very rare it seems.
-- DONE: Decode MMSI (includes country or other info as well)
-- DONE: Implement a generic router where we feed it messages and it returns message type and payload or error.
-- DONE: implement a parser for payloads spanning across 2 or more AIS messages. (tricky: variable length, out of order maybe, maybe we should expire if we don't receive all parts after some time)

 ## Notes: